Why Russia

 In Russia, the world's longest railway, the Trans-Siberian Railway, runs.
 Its length is more than 9,000 kilometers, connecting Moscow and Vladivostok.
 The journey along it will take almost a week of continuous travel.
 Each year, Russian Railways transport more than 1 billion passengers and are among the three world leaders in the transport industry.

-Specialists for railways are trained by the Russian University of Transport (MIIT) (Moscow) and the Far Eastern University of Communications (Khabarovsk).
+Specialists for railways are being trained Russian University of Transport (MIIT) (Moscow) and Far Eastern University of Communications (Khabarovsk).

 Mining and processing of minerals